kumu/docs/guides/templates.md

 ## Systems Template
 Systems maps help you make sense of complex issues by visualizing the underlying webs of cause and effect.
 The systems template has a manual layout, meaning that you can manually drag and drop your elements anywhere on the map.

-By default, the systems template changes the style of opposite connections from "solid" to "dashed", and has a legend entry called "Opposite" (follow [this guide](https://docs.kumu.io/faq/how-do-i-remove-opposite.html) to learn how to take that away.
+By default, the systems template changes the style of opposite connections from "solid" to "dashed", and adds a legend entry called "Opposite" (follow [this guide](https://docs.kumu.io/faq/how-do-i-remove-opposite.html) to learn how to take that away).

 <iframe src="//player.vimeo.com/video/120851694" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Causal loop template
-This is a simplified version of our systems template which draws each factor as text-only instead of including a shape.
-Great for capturing the basic structure of a system and mind mapping.
+This is a simplified version of our systems template, which draws each factor as text-only instead of including a shape.
+Great for capturing the basic structure of a system, or to create a mind map.

 ## Stakeholder Template
 Stakeholder maps help you explore the people, projects, groups and organizations involved, and how they're connected, in a visually engaging way.
 The stakeholder template uses a [force-directed layout](https://docs.kumu.io/guides/layouts/force-directed.html), meaning that elements "float" around the map (follow [this guide](https://docs.kumu.io/faq/how-do-keep-elements-from-moving.html) to learn how to turn that off.)

-The stakeholder template has two default Element Types in the legend, namely "Person" and "Organization".
-Learn how to delete this from your legend [here](https://docs.kumu.io/guides/legends.html#removing-legend-entries).
+The stakeholder template has two default Element Types in the legend, namely "Person" and "Organization" (learn how to delete these from your legend [here](https://docs.kumu.io/guides/legends.html#removing-legend-entries)).

 <iframe src="//player.vimeo.com/video/120964653" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>